Azure/azure-sdk-for-python/sdk/communication/CONTRIBUTING.md

 Make sure to name your PR with the following format when you are ready to submit it: [Communication] - `package-you-are-updating` - `pr-description`.

 Additionally, write a good description about what your PR does in the description section of the PR itself.
-This will help your reviewers have a better understanding of what you tried to accomplish in your PR.
+This will help your reviewers have a better understanding of what you are trying to accomplish in your PR.